 Well, one thing is for sure.
 After years and years of admission rates plummeting at top schools, with every subsequent year offering “record high” numbers of applications and “record low” admission rates, these trends have finally stopped.
-For the first year in decades, the overall trend at most Ivy League and related schools was one of rising, rather than falling, admission rates.
+For the first year in decades, the overall trend at most Ivy League schools and other top universities was one of rising, rather than falling, admission rates.

 As you can see, those yellow lines are a little longer than the ones below them at most of these highly competitive schools, even where admission rates had been falling for a few years.

 Of course, we’re still talking about acceptance rates in the single digits, and no schools’ rates went back up to what they had been even five years ago.
 But there may still be some conclusions we can draw from this somewhat surprising outcome.